Dear word nerd,

 It’s Your Turn

-My challenge for you today is to think—really think— about the words you use when you talk about yourself, your life, your writing.
+My challenge for you today is to think—really think—about the words you use when you talk about yourself, your life, your creative process, and even your health, either physical or mental.
 Strip those words down to their barest essentials.
 Try to understand that deeper meaning behind them.

 Then choose one word or short phrase and rewrite it.
-Choose different words.
+Use different words.
 Be deliberate.
 I gave you two examples here.
 Now it’s time to make your own.

 As always, keep writing and keep being awesome!